 Crown Point Elementary School

-- Crown Point Elementary School's student population of 690 students has stayed relatively flat over five school years.
+- Crown Point Elementary School's student population of 670 students has declined by 9% over five school years.

 |Grades Offered||Grades Kindergarten-5|